BoldPenguin/dynamic-form-generation/README.md

 # The Dynamic Form Generatoin Problem

-One of the problems Bold Penguin helps solve is matching business owners who are searching for a policy with an agent and carrier can provide and bind a policy.
+One of the problems Bold Penguin helps solve is matching business owners who are searching for a policy with an agent and carrier who can provide a policy.

 To this end, Bold Penguin writes software that asks questions about the business to be insured so to determine an agent/carrier match for the particular business/owner.